Drive Reduction Theory: Hull's Motivation Model

 Harlow (1950) studied monkeys' puzzle solving skills and motivation.
 The research explored how quickly monkeys learned.
 It also looked at how they lost interest.
 It appeared in the Journal of Comparative and Physiological Psychology.

 Hull, C. L. (1943).
-Principles of behaviour.
-An introduction to behaviour theory.
+The book is called Principles of behaviour.
+It is an introduction to behaviour theory.
 Appleton-Century-Crofts.

 Pink, D. H. (2009).
 Drive: The surprising truth about what motivates us.
 Riverhead Books.